 Those are incredibly good for healthy cell development, the functionality of cells overall, and even fighting back against cell aging.

-The benefits that adds to your dog is more vitality, a brighter gleam in their eyes and plenty of get up and go when you’re out and about.
+The benefits that add to your dog is more vitality, a brighter gleam in their eyes and plenty of get up and go when you’re out and about.

 Similarly, the vitamins you’ll find in cantaloupe work wonders on boosting your pet’s resistance to illness and disease, as well as keeping their coat fresh and glossy and their nose nice and damp.

-Dogs digest fruit, vegetables and leaves less effectively than humans do, so a little goes a long way to getting fibre into their diet.
+Dogs digest fruit, vegetables and leaves less effectively than humans do, so a little goes a long way to getting fiber into their diet.

-As you’re likely aware, fibre is very good for helping aid digestion and keeping a healthy timeliness to waste disposal.
+As you’re likely aware, fiber is very good for helping aid digestion and keeping healthy timeliness to waste disposal.